 - Bob doesn't get any sleep because he keeps getting Sexiled by Rose and her clients.

 - Bob's friend Albert sees him coming and going from the brothel.
 He tries to explain the situation, but Albert says that how he spends his money is his own business.

 - Bob does favours for Rose to earn his keep, including answering calls from clients and driving her to appointments.
-He eventually realizes that he's inadvertently playing the role of her pimp.
+It's not until she buys him an expensive fur coat as a thank-you gift that he realizes he's inadvertently playing the role of her pimp.